gdamdam/awesome-decentralized-web/README.md

 * [Cactus Comments](https://cactus.chat/) - Cactus Comments is a federated comment system for the open web built on Matrix.
 * [Hyphanet](https://www.hyphanet.org/) - formerly Freenet, a network aimed at activists and people living in repressive regimes (the new [Freenet](https://freenet.org/) is a separate rewrite by the same founder).
 It uses a web of trust in high security mode, which allows users on the network to be effectively undetectable.
 * [GNUnet](https://gnunet.org/) - GNUnet is a new network protocol stack for building secure, distributed, and privacy-preserving applications.
 With strong roots in academic research, our goal is to replace the old insecure Internet protocol stack.
-* [Handshake](https://handshake.org/) - decentralized certificate authority and naming.
 * [I2P](https://geti2p.net/) - anonymous network with hidden services.
 * [IPWB](https://github.com/oduwsdl/ipwb) - an interplanetary wayback machine.
 * [Session](https://getsession.org/) - onion-routed private messenger that minimizes metadata (formerly the Loki project).
 * [Autonomi](https://autonomi.com/) - decentralized internet and app infrastructure which rewards users for participating in the network (formerly MaidSafe / SAFE Network).
-* [Namecoin](https://www.namecoin.org/) - a replacement for the existing domain name system that registers identities on a blockchain, rather than a centralized DNS authority.
 * [Onename](https://onename.com/) - domain registar for Blockstack. **Discontinued!**
 * [OpenBazaar](https://openbazaar.org/) - marketplace, with store fronts and moderators. **Discontinued!** (shut down in 2021)
 * [Samizdat](http://samizdat.childrenofmay.org/) - Samizdat is a platform for the self-hosted, peer-to-peer, cryptographically-secured internet. **Discontinued!**
 * [Shift](https://www.shiftnrg.org) - Decentralized hosting infrastructure for dApps. **Discontinued!**
-* [Steemit](https://steemit.com/) - blogging and social networking website on top of a blockchain database.
 * [Tor](https://www.torproject.org/) - anonymous network proxy.
 * [yacy](https://github.com/yacy/yacy_search_server) - Distributed Peer-to-Peer Web Search Engine and Intranet Search Appliance.
 * [ZeroNet](https://zeronet.io/) - a peer-to-peer web built on the Bitcoin cryptography for addressing, and identity and Namecoin for .bit domains. **Discontinued!** (community fork: [zeronet-conservancy](https://github.com/zeronet-conservancy/zeronet-conservancy))
-* [ArcBlock](https://www.arcblock.io/) - a decentralized platform to build, run and deploy DApps, blockchains and websites on any infrastructure with integrated decentralized identity and multi-chain support.

 ## Other Related Lists